-However, several times a year Earth encounters a stream of debris left by a passing comet, and the result is a meteor shower.
-You'll notice the difference if you watch the sky for a half hour or so: not only do the number of meteors you'll see go up, but also the meteors seem to fly away from a common point in the sky (the shower's radiant).
+However, several times each year Earth encounters a stream of debris left by a passing comet, and the result is a meteor shower.
+You'll notice the difference if you watch the sky for a half hour or so: not only do the number of meteors you'll see go up, but also the meteors seem to fly away from a common point in the sky called the radiant.

 Meteor showers peak during the predawn hours on the dates listed below, though they're typically active a few nights before and after the peak date.
 Note that the rates are for ideal conditions: very dark skies free of moonlight or light pollution; most likely you'll see somewhat lower rates than those listed.
 Following the table are specific predictions for each shower's prospects during 2009.